RasaHQ/rasa/docs/user-guide/how-to-deploy.rst

 Alternative Deployment
 ----------------------

-Docker-Compose
+Docker Compose
 ~~~~~~~~~~~~~~

-You can also run Rasa X in a Docker-Compose setup, without the cluster environment.
+You can also run Rasa X in a Docker Compose setup, without the cluster environment.
 We have a quick install script
 for doing so, as well as manual instructions for any custom setups.

-    - Default: Watch the `Masterclass Video <https://www.youtube.com/watch?v=IUYdwy8HPVc>`_ on deploying Rasa X or read the `Docker-Compose Quick Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-script/>`_ docs.
+    - Default: Watch the `Masterclass Video <https://www.youtube.com/watch?v=IUYdwy8HPVc>`_ on deploying Rasa X or read the `Docker Compose Quick Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-script/>`_ docs.
-    - Custom: Read the docs `Docker-Compose Manual Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-manual/>`_ documentation for full customization options.
+    - Custom: Read the docs `Docker Compose Manual Install <https://rasa.com/docs/rasa-x/installation-and-setup/docker-compose-manual/>`_ documentation for full customization options.

 Rasa-Only Deployment
 ~~~~~~~~~~~~~~~~~~~~

-It is also possible to deploy a Rasa assistant using Docker-Compose without Rasa X. To do so, you can build your Rasa Assistant locally or in Docker.
-Then you can deploy your model in Docker-Compose.
+It is also possible to deploy a Rasa assistant using Docker Compose without Rasa X. To do so, you can build your Rasa Assistant locally or in Docker.
+Then you can deploy your model in Docker Compose.

 .. toctree::
    :titlesonly: